What is THP and can I use it in CentOS?

 THP or Transparent Huge Pages is a feature of the Linux kernel since 4.14.
 It comes in 2 flavors:

 - Shared Memory (SHMEM-THP): /sys/kernel/mm/transparent_hugepage/shmem_enabled

-Prime requires SHMEM-THP because the C4 implementation relies heavily on efficient memory remapping.
-This is because the C4 algorithm uses Loaded Value Barriers (LVB) to be inserted into the Java code (both compiled and interpreted).
+Azul Prime's C4 garbage collector relies heavily on efficient memory remapping.
+This is because the C4 algorithm uses Loaded Value Barriers (LVB) inserted into the Java code (both compiled and interpreted).

 When ZST (Zing System Tools) is not available, there is no way to do large remap batches without incurring a lot of TLB (Translation Lookaside Buffer) flushes.
-To compensate, if SHMEM-THP is available (set to "advise"), it will use it to implement multi-mapping to improve performance.
+To compensate, if SHMEM-THP is available, Prime will use it to implement multi-mapping to improve performance.

 For more information, please refer to our THP Documentation Page.